Ranking Structure

 4. Can rank suspend for up to two weeks.

-7. Attend weekly senior leader meeting.
+8. Attend the weekly senior leader meeting.

-8. Attend weekly division meeting.
+9. Attend the weekly division meeting.

 Section Leader